Birthdays often mark major milestones, like getting your driver’s license at 16, registering to vote at 18, having your first legal drink at 21…

 If your job offers health insurance, you’ll likely have 30 – 60 days to enroll after you lose your parents’ benefits, even if it’s not open enrollment.

-If your parents’ plan included dental and vision coverage, but your current job doesn’t, tell your employer the benefits of having these benefits!
+If your parents’ plan includes dental and vision coverage, but your current job doesn’t tell your employer the benefits of having these benefits!
 Or look into getting your own individual plan.

 3. Private Health Plans